 Students will be placed on Academic Warning if their cumulative GPA falls below a 2.0 or if their cumulative completion rate of courses attempted drops below 67%.
 Students who are placed on Academic Warning must demonstrate progress towards degree completion during their next semester of enrollment by earning a semester GPA of 2.0 and a semester completion rate of 67%.
-Students who are placed on Academic Warning may continue to enroll in classes and receive financial aid.
+Students who are placed on Academic Warning may continue to enroll in classes.